Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 For *negative* integers, indices index from the end of the list.
-These indices are necessarily 1-based (or rather, &minus;1-based), since `0` already refers to the first element of the list. `-1` chooses the last element, `-2` the second-to-last, and so on.
+These indices are necessarily 1-based (or rather, &minus;1-based), since `0` already refers to the first element of the list. `-1` selects the last element, `-2` the second-to-last, and so on.
 For example, `a[-3]` selects the *third-to-last* element of `a`, in this case, `'e'`: